toqana/RPi-HDMI-Photo-Frame-Radio/README.md

 1. Update Raspbian with "sudo apt-get update && sudo apt-get upgrade".

-1. Update your RPi firmware with "sudo rpi-update".
+1. Update your RPi firmware with "sudo rpi-update", and then reboot with "sudo reboot".

 1. Verify that Python 2.7 is the default version with "python -V".